The Excel SEARCH function returns the position of a specified character or sub-string within a supplied text string.

 * - matches any sequence of characters

 If the supplied search_text is found, the Search function returns a number representing its position in the within_text.
 If the supplied search_text is not found, the function returns the Excel #VALUE! error.

 Column B of the following spreadsheet shows examples of the Excel Search function, used to search for various characters within the text string "Original Text".

 Note that, in the above examples:

-For further details and examples of the Excel Search function, see the Microsoft Office website.
+See the Microsoft Office website for further details and examples of the Excel Search function.

 If you get an error from the Excel Search function this is likely to be the #VALUE! error: